Our Patrons

 Eric Harvey

-After more than 25 years working in the security industry, Eric Harvey grew tired of constantly warning people against actions and dealing with the subsequent pushback.
-Seeking a change, he decided to pursue a different path, one focused on bringing joy to others.
-He began his journey as a faceless clown—one who does not wear face makeup.
+Eric Harvey spent more than 25 years working in the security industry, where he grew tired of constantly warning people and dealing with the resistance that followed.
+Seeking a change, he chose a different path, one focused on bringing joy to others.
+This decision marked the beginning of his journey as a faceless clown, performing without traditional face makeup.

-Eric Harvey often shares this experience, advising others to never give up on their dreams, to keep trying, and to seek advice from people already established in their chosen industry.
+Eric often shares his experience to encourage others to persevere, reminding them never to give up on their dreams, to keep trying, and to seek advice from those already established in their chosen field.